National Football League Coaches With the Most Consecutive Winning Seasons

 One of the keys to Reid’s success has been his ability to adapt his offensive plans to his players’ strengths.
 His approachable personality and mentorship have made him respected by players and loved by fans.
 Few coaches can match Reid’s record of accomplishments as an NFL coach.

 George Allen’s coaching philosophy was simple: “The future is now.”
-Over a 12 year span, Allen led the Los Angeles Rams and the Washington Redskins to 12 consecutive winning seasons.
+From 1966 to 1977, he led the Los Angeles Rams and Washington Redskins to 12 consecutive winning seasons, emphasizing discipline, defense, and veteran leadership.

 Teams: Cleveland Browns (1986–1988), Kansas City Chiefs (1989–1997)